Looking at Model Debiasing through the Lens of Anomaly Detection

-\subsection{Bias Mitigation: Fine-Tuning the Biased Model}
+\subsection{Bias mitigation: fine-tuning the biased model}

 In this work, we design a debiasing scheme based on \textit{bias-conflicting upsampling and augmentation} (see Fig. \ref{fig:modad-scheme}).
 Starting from a model trained using the biased dataset with vanilla ERM and hence likely biased, we employ a \textit{weighted random sampler} with replacement, whose weights are set depending on the prediction $\hat{\mathcal{B}}$ of the bias identification step, as the inverse of the two estimated populations.
 With this sampler, during the debiasing training process, we build each mini-batch such that the ratio of bias-aligned and bias-conflicting samples is roughly balanced.
 We further perform upsampling adding three augmented images for each bias-conflicting sample in each mini-batch, so that the number of bias-conflicting samples in the batch results 4 times higher than the number of bias-aligned ones.
 Exploiting this batch construction scheme, a classic CE loss function is then used for debiasing a model.
 Differently from other two-step methods (e.g., JTT \cite{JTT}), MoDAD performs the debiasing process on an already biased model, facing a realistic scenario when bias is unknown.